Hrabal/TemPy/README.md

 page(Head())
 >>> <html><head></head></html>
 ```
-...or use one of the jQuery-like apis:
+...or use one of the jQuery-like APIs:
 ```python
 body = Body()
 page.append(body)